isomerpages/isomerpages-isomergovsg/_resources/8a-resources-overview.md

 - Color element of the post can be changed
 - Downloadable post enable use to download a file in a new window
 - Content post has layout similar to simple page
+- Date filter is automatically enabled for resources page